CollectionBuilder/collectionbuilder.github.io/pages/community/community-spaces.md

 Before signing up for the Slack and/or Google Group, all participants must agree to abide by our [Code of Conduct for Community Spaces](/community/code-of-conduct/).

 This Code of Conduct applies to:

 - All CollectionBuilder Slack spaces, including public channels, private channels, and direct messages
 - All interactions in the CollectionBuilder Google Group, including reply-all email threads and one-on-one email threads

-If you have any questions about the Code of Conduct or the community spaces in general, please email Community Liaison Julia Stone at [juliastone@uidaho.edu](mailto:juliastone@uidaho.edu).
+If you have any questions about the Code of Conduct or the community spaces in general, please email our team at <collectionbuilder.team@gmail.com>.

 <div class="text-left">
     <a href="{{ '/community/code-of-conduct/' | relative_url }}" target="_blank" class="btn btn-info btn-lg mb-4 mx-1">Read Code of Conduct</a>